dculibrk/bmvc-vaie/index.md

 In addition to the classical BMVC paper format we plan to solicit submissions in the form of a short position paper or industrial case study that could be as short as three pages without references.

+The worksop will take place on September 12th, 2019 at the [University of Cardiff](https://www.cardiff.ac.uk/visit/accessibility/cathays-park-campus/sir-martin-evans-building).

 ## Important Dates (all in 2019)
 - July 1st - Workshop Paper Submission
 - August 1st - Acceptance Notification